-In February, 1998, in acknowledgement of the need for trustworthy scrap metals recycling in the Phoenix metropolitan area, Jay Robie founded CMS, LLC and engaged in the buying and selling of scrap metals.
-Word spread quickly of its honesty and integrity and it wasn’t long before the company achieved notable success.
+In February 1998, in acknowledgement of the need for trustworthy scrap metals recycling in the Phoenix metropolitan area, Jay Robie engaged in the buying and selling of scrap metals.
+Word spread quickly of its honesty and integrity and it was not long before the company achieved notable success.

-It wasn’t long before Jay began accepting electronics recycling (E waste) in an effort to answer the growing necessity for an outlet by which to dispose of outdated technologies.
+It was not long before Jay began accepting electronics recycling (E waste) in an effort to answer the growing necessity for an outlet by which to dispose of outdated technologies.
 In 2001, Jay purchased the company’s first building and began recycling both ferrous and non-ferrous materials.
-In the subsequent year, the first roll-off truck was purchased and the recycling of scrap steel began.
-The recycling operation was renamed Commodity Management Services (CMS).
+In the subsequent year, the first roll-off truck was purchased, and the recycling of scrap steel began.

 What began as an idea to help the environment through the recycling of scrap metals became a catalyst by which automotive recyclers can become educated and empowered.
 Through his willingness to share his knowledge, practices and experience with others in the industry, Jay Robie has made Phoenix Group Metals the success it has now become, and forever changed the face of recycling by continually championing education, integrity, partnerships and innovation.